 Rainwater fittings

 Repair category 2

-Notes There is some evidence of corrosion which may result in leakage.
+Notes There is some evidence of corrosion in areas which may result in leakage.

+Some vegetation growth noted.

 Main walls

 Repair category 1

 Notes The main outer walls of the property generally appeared in fair order consistent with age.